This degree is consistently voted one of the best in the UK in the major university league tables.

 You gain a thorough understanding of how information is created, managed, promoted, circulated and consumed.

 You also develop the professional skills required for a career in the communications industry – someone able to apply critical thinking and theoretical knowledge, carry out practical evaluations, and offer imaginative solutions through high-quality verbal, visual and written communication.

-The quality of the study experience in Media, Communication and Cultural Studies at Newcastle is recognised with an overall satisfaction score of 90 per cent in the National Student Survey 2013.
+The quality of the Media, Communication and Cultural Studies degree at Newcastle is recognised by our ranking in the major league tables.

 We are ranked first in the UK in The Guardian University Guide 2014 and third in The Complete University Guide 2014.

 We also achieved an impressive 90 per cent overall student satisfaction score in the National Student Survey 2013, ranking us eighth in the UK.

 This degree covers three distinct areas of study.
 This provides you with the opportunity to explore the generation, circulation and production of information through a wide range of approaches.

 A wide range of optional topics allows you to focus on areas of particular interest - such as television studies, public relations, marketing and business, magazine publishing.
 See the Modules section for more details.